ludaavics/scribe/docs/quickstart.rst

   :linenos:
   :language: YAML

-Once you are satisfied with all the changes, you can start the worker:
+Once you are done with any changes to the default configuration, you can start the worker:

 .. code-block:: console